Bud Snow Mural Completed

 Located on the back wall of the Roxy Movie Theater, the mural is a part of the Public Art Program’s Downtown Connect project approved by the Art in Public Places Committee in 2015.
 After lengthy delays to the project, the mural was completed fall 2018.
 The project is made possible by additional funding from the Roxy Movie Theater’s 1% for art requirement for their recent remodel.

 Murals in Juilliard Park

 A large Bud Snow mural has been installed in Juilliard Park near the Peter Forakis sculpture "Red Quake."
 Over the course of a week, the artist and many volunteers painted the large-scale, colorful, animal-themed mural on paved circular area in the park.
-A smaller installation near the Santa Rosa Avenue side of the park is expected to be completed over the next few weeks.
+A smaller installation near the Santa Rosa Avenue side of the park was also completed.
 This is the third installation for the Downtown Connect public art project.

 Double Double Rainbow Rainbow

 Jenny Harp and Breanne Trammell's "Double Double Rainbow Rainbow" are a collection of temporary installations on downtown utility boxes and bridge railings.
 Thank you to all who helped us create the installation on the A Street Bridge over SR Creek on Saturday!

 Installation has started on Downtown Connect public art projects!
 Kelly Witmer's hand-made ceramic tiles were installed on downtown planters in September.
 Take a stroll down Fourth Street to find all nine pieces.
 More art will be popping up around Downtown Santa Rosa this fall.